On the solution existence and stability of polynomial optimization problems: Introduction

-The set of all polynomials $g$ of degree $d$ such that $\OP(K,g)$ is regular, denoted by $\Ri_K$, is an open cone in the space $\Po_{d}$ of all polynomials of degree at most $d$.
-When $K$ is convex and semi-algebraic, at the end of this work, we will show that $\Ri_K$ is generic in $\Po_{d}$.
+We denote by $\R_d[x]$ the space of all polynomials of degree at most $d$ and by $\Ri_{d}$ the set of all polynomials $g$ of degree $d$ such that $\OP(K,g)$ is regular.
+The set $\Ri_{d}$ is an open cone in $\R_d[x]$.
+At the end of this work, $K$ is defined by convex polynomials, we prove that $\Ri_{d}$ is generic in $\R_d[x]$.

 The organization of the paper is as follows.
-Section \ref{sec:pre} gives a brief introduction to asymptotic cones, polynomials, and the regular condition.
-Two results on the existence are shown in Section \ref{sec:exist}.
-Section \ref{sec:stab} investigates the stability of the solution map and the local Lipschitz continuity of the optimal value function.
+Section \ref{sec:pre} gives a brief introduction to asymptotic cones, polynomials, and the regularity condition.
+Section~\ref{sec:exist} proves two criteria of the solution existence.
+Section \ref{sec:stab} investigates properties of the solution map.
 The last section discusses the genericity of the regularity condition.